top of page

-NSF's Peer Team is a group of older teens / young adults, here to support younger patients and teens with Nephrotic Syndrome.
+NSF's Peer Team includes a group of older teens / young adults, here to support younger patients and teens with Nephrotic Syndrome.
 They are here to support, share and talk with you / your child as you travel this journey.
 Look for virtual peer groups, topic talks, "pen-pal" connections, meet-ups, activities, and more.

-PEER TEAM LEADS
+MEET THE PEER TEAM LEADS

 NICKI KAPLAN